 - How we are going to do it?

 It ends with the Balanced Scorecard (integral control panel) designed by Kaplan and Norton, adapted to the particular case.
-The planning implies necessarily, the handling of a great number of measurable variables through perfectly quantifiable indicators, which are complemented with another one of the qualitative type which they aim fundamentally at the handling of the long term (strategic vectors).
+The planning implies necessarily, the handling of a great number of measurable variables through perfectly quantifiable indicators, which are complemented with another one of the qualitative types which they aim fundamentally at the handling of the long term (strategic vectors).

 In the long term, good management of trade takes us to a solid financial situation, which allows the positioning as well.
-Finances and trade with an efficient operation, are feedback, reason why a holistic vision of the company is required; It consists of a global approach, understanding it as a community of people, dedicated to obtain profits by means of teamwork, interacted to generate value.
+Finances and trade with an efficient operation, are feedback, the reason why a holistic vision of the company is required; It consists of a global approach, understanding it as a community of people, dedicated to obtaining profits by means of teamwork, interacted to generate value.

-The strategist needs to know the macroeconomic situation in the country to take advantage of tailwinds or to swim against the flow, when it touches him.
-In other words, to know the development plan of the country and to study the economies of the nations with which it trades or it projects to initiate trade (see quality of life in a country) to define the bases for the elaboration of projections.
+The strategist needs to know the macroeconomic situation in the country to take advantage of tailwinds or to swim against the flow when it touches him.
+In other words, to know the development plan of the country and to study the economies of the nations with which it trades or it projects to initiate a trade (see the quality of life in a country) to define the bases for the elaboration of projections.

 The general directives constitute the first level, which we are going to call the strategic vectors in the control panel; they show a relation towards where we want to go in the long term.